-While Earth’s magnetic field acts a barrier to the solar wind, forming a magnetosphere with accompanying bow shock, this is a highly dynamic and non-linear process with many complicated feedback mechanisms, which can result in technological, economic and societal repercussions known as space weather.
-My research career has focused on these dynamical processes, investigating their origins, properties and consequences.
+Earth’s magnetic field acts a barrier to the solar wind, forming our magnetosphere with a bow shock upstream that slows and deflects the supersonic plasma around it.
+However, this is a highly dynamic and non-linear process with many complicated feedback mechanisms.
+These result in various transient phenomena which can have localised and even global impacts on the magnetosphere affecting the energetic particles in the radiation belts, electrical currents directed into and through the top of the atmosphere, auroral processes and launching a cacophony of different ultra-low frequency waves analogous to sound.
+These impacts can severely impact on our space- and ground-based technology and infrastructure, resulting in technological, economic and societal repercussions known as space weather.
+My research career has focused on many of these dynamical processes, investigating their origins, properties and consequences.

 I am also interested in how to undertake engaged research across various fields of physics, including new models of citizen science or collaborative research projects with schools/public, making scientific data more accessible through methods such as sonification, and evidencing who engages with physics, why, and how we can reach those outside of the scientific echo chamber (see public engagement section for more).

 QMUL Centre for Public Engagement Small Grant (2019) Space Soundscapes at the Science Museum £500

 QMUL Centre for Public Engagement Small Grant (2019) The World's Smallest Engine £400

 Ogden Trust (2018-2021) Ogden Outreach Officer programme £80,000

 STFC Public Engagement Spark Award (2017-2019) SSFX Space Sound Effects £17,550

 EGU Public Engagement Grant (2017-2019) SSFX Space Sound Effects €1,000